The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 A pasticceria in Italian means literally a patisserie.
 It sells all sorts of sweets and cakes in addition to great coffee and other hot and cold drinks, too.
 Traditionally, everything is prepared and baked on-site.

-It really pays to find a nice panificio or pasticceria in Italy and buy your breakfast there.
+It really pays to find a nice panificio or pasticceria in Italy and order your breakfast there.
 Freshly-baked pastries and excellent coffee can easily be the highlight of your Italian morning.

 7. Breakfast in Italy Is a Very Cheap Meal